 Consider setting up a dynamic list for customers that are already highly engaged with your brand.
 Triggers might include a threshold of website visits, clicks on emails or engagements with social media posts.
 These individuals follow your business closely, so they’re more likely to promote your content to their network or purchase again from you in the future.

 4. Lead Nurture Workflow

 - Goal: Turn leads into conversions

-If a contact has already downloaded your content in one shape or form, they might be ready to take the next step or make a purchase.
+If a contact has already downloaded your content, they might be ready to take the next step or make a purchase.
 A lead nurture workflow allows your brand to stay on the mind of potential customers, create awareness and build trust.
 You should provide content such as customer success stories, free trial offers or product demos.

 5. Re-engagement Workflow